 Certification requires participation in a two-day, in-person course and successful completion of an online certification exam within two weeks of the training.
 Individuals who receive a passing grade receive an official certificate via e-mail, hold the CWWS designation for three years, and are eligible to complete the Certified Worksite Wellness Program Manager (CWWPM) certification program.
 (To meet eligibility requirements for CWWPM, individuals may participate in both the CWWS and CWWPM trainings when both are offered at the same location/time.)
-To maintain active CWWS certification, individuals must complete continuing education requirements during each three-year certification period.
+Note: Individuals attending a CWWS or CWWPM training program after July 1, 2016, will earn a Professional Certificate as a Worksite Wellness Specialist or Program Manager, but may not use the CWWS or CWWPM credentials after their name.

 Program participants include worksite wellness coordinators and managers, human resource professionals, occupational health nurses, employee assistance professionals, insurance and benefit providers and brokers, and other individuals seeking training and certification in worksite wellness.

-Click here for more details about the NWI worksite wellness certification programs, including upcoming training dates and locations, faculty bios, registration information, continuing education opportunities, and requirements for maintaining the certification.
+Click here for more details about the NWI worksite wellness programs, including upcoming training dates and locations, faculty bios, registration information, and continuing education opportunities.

-- Module 1: Building the Business Case: The Evolution of Worksite Wellness
+- Module 1: Foundations: Building the Business Case

-- Module 2: Developing and Sustaining a Wellness Culture
+- Module 5: Foundations: Creating and Sustaining a Culture of Health, Part C: Communications

 As a participant, you will be able to: